 Matthew Maguire, the challenger, was a machinist.
 Those who give Labor Day credit to Maguire say he proposed the holiday in 1882 while serving as secretary of the Central Labor Union in New York.

-How Was It Done?
+How Was It Started?

 New York City held the first Labor Day on September 5, 1882.
-Although New York was the first to celebrate the occasion, Oregon was the first state to pass a law officially recognizing the holiday in 1887.
-By 1894, 23 other states had taken up the celebration, and on June 28, 1894, President Grover Cleveland signed a law to make the first Monday in September a national holiday.
+Although New York was the first to celebrate the occasion, Oregon was the first state to pass a law officially recognizing the holiday, in 1887.
+Colorado, Massachusetts, New Jersey, and then New York soon followed suit.

 The First Labor Day

-The parade marched through lower Manhattan, and the New York Tribune reported that “The windows and roofs and even the lamp posts and awning frames were occupied by persons anxious to get a good view of the first parade in New York of workingmen of all trades united in one organization.”
+The parade marched through lower Manhattan, and the New York Tribune reported that: “The windows and roofs and even the lamp posts and awning frames were occupied by persons anxious to get a good view of the first parade in New York of workingmen of all trades united in one organization.”